 Metropolis is one of the leading diagnostics companies in India, by revenue, as of March 31, 2018 (Source: Frost & Sullivan).
 With operations across India, Africa, South Asia and Middle East.

-Our globally accredited clinical laboratories deliver millions of accurate and timely test results every year.
+Our globally accredited clinical laboratories deliver accurate and timely test results.
 We offer a comprehensive range of clinical laboratory tests and profiles which are used in prediction, early detection, diagnostic screening, confirmation and monitoring of diseases.

 Delivering diagnostic services since 1980